qarmin/czkawka/README.md

 At the beginning of the program creation, if the response concerning the name was unanimously negative, I prepared myself for a possible change of the name of the program, and the opinions were extremely mixed.

-## License
-Code is distributed under MIT license.

-Icon was created by [jannuary](https://github.com/jannuary) and licensed CC-BY-4.0.

-Windows dark theme is used from project [WhiteSur](https://github.com/slypy/whitesur-gtk4-theme) with MIT license.

-Some icons were taken from [ReShot](https://www.reshot.com) site and are licensed under Reshot Free License.

-The program is completely free to use.

-"Gratis to uczciwa cena" - "Free is a fair price"

 ## Thanks